 There was no recognized Superior in the Order in her Formative Years 1900 to 1917.
 Most of the Members at that time were of the Laity.
 The Order fully functioned without a Central Authority for nearly 2 decades.
 With expansion and the additional Clergy becoming Members, the need arose and the first Master General was duly elected.
 There have been 5 in Succession til today.

 The Revd.
-Alban Cockerham 1918-1951
+Alban Cockerham, OCR ~ 1918-1951

 The Most Revd.
-E. Vance Harkness 1951-1963
+E. Vance Harkness, OCR ~ 1951-1963

 The Most Revd.
-Jay Davis Kirby 1963-1989
+Jay Davis Kirby, OCR ~ 1963-1989

 The Most Revd.
-John Charles Maier 1989-2013
+John Charles Maier, OCR ~ 1989-2013

 The Most Revd.
-Josephus Johannes Palumbo 2013-
+Josephus Johannes Palumbo, OCR ~ 2013-

-Christus Rex Chasuble of the Order’s Master General
+Christus Rex Chasubles of the Master General

-A deep desire to grow in love for God and His creation through Consecration to Christ our Redeemer and King.
+We Require of our Candidates & Members a deep desire to grow in love for God and His Creation through Consecration to Christ our Most Holy Redeemer and Heavenly King.

-• Strong interest in promoting Christian values in today’s society.
+• Strong interest in promoting Christian values in Today’s Society.

 • Moral, emotional, and psychological maturity.